Wabinab/Xenoblade-Chronicles-3-The-Book/src/18_saffronia.md

 Lanz didn't expect an answer from him anyways, in an enthusiastic tone, "Eh, to be fair...
 That whole prudent schtick of yours?
 Got its merits!"

-Taion rebuted, "Bu-...
+Taion rebutted, "Bu-...
 That's the opposite of what you said before."

 "I guess I'm taking it back, then!
 Bahahahaha!"
 To which Taion just shook his head.
 Though, it did make Taion calm down somewhat.